MS Renaissance (1992): Construction

 In 2006, Maasdam underwent dry dock renovations at Grand Bahama Shipyard in Freeport, Grand Bahama.
 In 2011, Maasdam underwent dry dock renovations at Grand Bahama Shipyard in Freeport, Grand Bahama which increased her passenger capacity.

 In December 2016, she visited Oceania, where she undertook voyages from New Zealand.

 On 7 November 2018, during a 'Polynesian & South Seas Sampler' cruise, a 70-year-old female American passenger fell between the ship's Deck 3 tender platform and one of the ship's tenders.
 She was crushed, and she fell into the waters off of Rarotonga, Cook Islands and was later pronounced dead on board the same day.
 Maasdam returned to Rarotonga a few days later, but despite much calmer seas, Captain Ryan Whitaker canceled all tender operations.

 In December 2019, the New Zealand Youth Choir used the Maasdam as a way to complete a planned South Pacific tour.
-The choir boarded Maasdam in Auckland, and gave several concerts aboard the ship, as well as at ports of call including Tonga, Fiji, New Caledonia and Sydney.
+The choir boarded Maasdam at Auckland, and gave several concerts aboard the ship, as well as at ports of call including Tonga, Fiji, New Caledonia and Sydney.

 On 19 March 2020, 842 guests and 542 crew members on board Maasdam were barred from disembarkation in Honolulu, Hawaii due to fears surrounding COVID-19.
 The ship was allowed to take on appropriate provisions and supplies, however, and began a return journey to the Port of San Diego for debarkation.

 Due to the COVID-19 pandemic, Holland America suspended its cruise operations through 30 June 2020, and sailings aboard Maasdam were cancelled.
-The following month it was announced that the ship was sold to Piraeus-based ferry oprator Seajets, and she was laid up in Greece.
+The following month it was announced that the ship was sold to Piraeus-based ferry operator Seajets, and she was laid up in Greece.